ardanlabs/gotraining/topics/go/design/composition/README.md

 _"A good API is not just easy to use but also hard to misuse." - JBD_

+_"You can always embed, but you cannot decompose big interfaces once they are out there.
+Keey interfaces small." - JBD_

 ## Design Guidelines

 * Learn about the [design guidelines](../../#interface-and-composition-design) for composition.